Project Overview

 Integrating UAVs and UGVs for precision agriculture to detect plant diseases early and improve resource efficiency.

 This project develops a distributed UAV-UGV system aimed at enhancing early crop disease detection.
 UAVs perform aerial surveys to collect spatial data, which is processed in a central station.
 The UGVs are then guided for targeted ground-level inspections.
-By combining hybrid depth sensing and asynchronous workflow, the system generates detailed 3D representations of crop fields, enabling high-accuracy disease localization.
+By combining hybrid depth sensing and an asynchronous workflow, the system generates detailed 3D representations of crop fields, enabling high-accuracy disease localization.

 Key Features